NLB Overdrive

 Synthesising User Research

-From the inputs provided by participants in our user research, data points were analysed in an Affinity Map to identify similarities/patterns n user behaviour.
-Ranking these broader categories by the number of observations within them, three clear "winners or priorities" surfaced:
+Based on inputs from participants in the user research, data points were analyzed using an Affinity Map to identify similarities and patterns in user behavior.
+By ranking these broader categories according to the number of observations within each, three clear priorities emerged:

 Synthesising User Research